-Work Out at Work
+Work out at work

 What if you could work out while you work, without having to carve out a big chunk of time?
-You can – by taking all those little opportunities to move more throughout your day.
+You can by taking little opportunities to move more throughout your day.
 Just because you have a desk doesn’t mean you have to sit at it for eight hours straight.

-- Keep small hand weights or a resistance band at your desk for bicep curls, lateral raises, rows, and overhead presses.
+- Keep small hand weights or a resistance band at your desk for bicep curls, lateral raises, rows and overhead presses.
 Watch demos online to make sure you’re doing exercises correctly to avoid injury.

 - Form a virtual walking club at work